timvgaming/linux-wine-everquest/Install-EQAscendant-linux-wine.md

   - ~/Games/EQAscendant/eq4/drive_c/Program Files/eq4/

 - There is no shared Program Files/EverQuest directory.
 The one‑to‑one mapping (Unique Wine prefix ↔ matching EverQuest game folder) described above, lends itself to understanding your Wine/EverQuest directory structure.
 In technical benefits, it prevents cross‑contamination, makes boxing predictable, and ensures uninstalling a client is as simple as deleting its eqN/ directory.
-- EQ-game-files/ is a staging folder created by the user, and is used to hold clean copies of the EverQuest game files and the EQAscendant patcher; its contents are copied into the EverQuest game folders during installs and ❌ **are never run directly**.
+- EQ-game-files/ is a staging folder created by the user, and is used to hold clean licensed copies of the EverQuest game files and the EQAscendant patcher; its contents are copied into the EverQuest game folders during installs and ❌ **are never run directly**.
 This ensures the same known good source files are used for each of your EverQuest installs.

 #### Using your own layout design